TUC-ProAut/libmix4sam/readme.md

 ## Additional notes

 > **LM-Algorithm:**
-> In between the gtsam versions 4.0 and 4.0.3, the stopping criteria calculation of the Levenberg-Marquardt algorithm changed (this regards the file `gtsam/nonlinear/LevenbergMarquardtOptimizer.cpp`).
+> In between the GTSAM versions 4.0 and 4.0.3, the stopping criteria calculation of the Levenberg-Marquardt algorithm changed (this regards the file `gtsam/nonlinear/LevenbergMarquardtOptimizer.cpp`).
 To get the same results as in our published experiments, the mentioned file has to be replaced by the version from gtsam release 4.0.

-> **Matlab-Wrapper:** If MATLAB is complaining about 'Missing symbol's while loading the wrapper, it usually helps starting matlab with changed `LD_PRELOAD` environment variable as follows:
+> **Matlab-Wrapper:** If MATLAB is complaining about 'Missing symbol's while loading the wrapper, it usually helps starting Matlab with changed `LD_PRELOAD` environment variable as follows:
 >```bash
 >❯ LD_PRELOAD="/usr/lib/x86_64-linux-gnu/libstdc++.so.6" matlab
 >```